d4n3sh/thedaneshproject/content/posts/2009-08-22-how-to-enable-presto-in-fedora-11.md

 [Presto][1] is the Fedora project to enable delta rpms on all Fedora repositories.
 Fedora 11 is Presto enabled.

-I&#8217;ll walk you through setting presto up.
+I'll walk you through setting presto up.

 1. Search your repos to make sure the yum-presto package is available.